bilenskaya/angularseed/README.md

 ## Next steps

-1. Use lazy loading (I haven't yet found a good way to do this properly.
-I know there's a few seeds that do this... but I have to investigate how to do it in a kind of different way)
+1. Unit Tests with Jasmine (coming very soon) - I expect to use quite a few Jasmine features.

-2. Put an email confirmation url to confirm users / allow only confirmed users to login
+2. Put an email confirmation url to confirm users / allow only confirmed users to login (this is a trivial feature / not sure how relevant)

-0. Unit tests / e2e tests

 ## Directory Structure